chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 - Pretty sure that we can get rid off all uint and int overloads.

 Narvalo.Fx:
+- Review
-- Disabled Forever, When, Unless and Guard.
+  * Forever, When, Unless and Guard.
-- Apply, Trigger, OnSome, OnNone?
+  * Trigger, OnSome, OnNone <- Implements for other monads.
 - Review and test all IEnumerable<T> extensions.
 - Check signatures / Haskell.
 - Rework EmptyIfNull()?